crafting-for-christ/Web-Various/developers.md

-Crafting For Christ are actively seeking talented Website, Backend and Game Developers that would like to be a part of the Crafting For Christ development team.
+Crafting For Christ are actively seeking talented Website, Backend and Game Developers that would like to be a part of the Crafting For Christ development team.<br>
-This role is especially good for students that are studying and wanting to experience the Development field and gain voluntary experience.
+This role is especially good for students that are studying and wanting to experience the Development field and gain voluntary experience.<br>
 Your role will consist of writing and executing clear and quality code to develop our software.
 You will test your code and identify errors.

 ## Requirements
   ### Basic Requirements